 If you are injured by a bus in the North Memphis area, you might be entitled to recover monetary damages to compensate you for your injuries.
-When you are injured by a bus in North Memphis, you need the help of a qualified North Memphis bus accident attorney.
+When you are injured by a bus in North Memphis, you need the help of a qualified North Memphis personal injury lawyer.
 Contact Gatti, Keltner, Bienvenu & Montesi for a free consultation and case review.

 Causes of Bus Accidents

 An average of 63,000 bus accidents occur each year, according to studies.
 Bus accidents are caused in much the same manner as any other accident.
 Even though the drivers of buses are professional drivers that are specially trained, they are not immune from the typical causes of accidents.

 As with all vehicles, the most common cause of bus accidents by far is the negligence of their drivers.
 For example, if a bus driver is driving while distracted, driving while tired, or breaking traffic laws, they can easily cause an accident.
 In this case, the bus driver would be at fault for the accident.

 Start With a Free, No-Obligation ConsultationFree Case Review